mattmakai/collab-conference-call/README.md

 INSTALLED_APPS += ( 'staff_directory', 'conference_call', )
 ```

-You'll also need 3 new variables in your local_settings.py so you can use
+You'll also need 4 variables in your local_settings.py so you can use
 the Twilio service:

 ```
-TWILIO_ACCOUNT_SID=''  # account sid from your Twilio user page goes here TWILIO_AUTH_TOKEN=''   # auth token from your Twilio user page goes here TWILIO_POSTBAKC_URL='' # collab server hostname plus /conference-call/postback/
+TWILIO_ACCOUNT_SID=''  # account sid from your Twilio user page goes here TWILIO_AUTH_TOKEN=''   # auth token from your Twilio user page goes here TWILIO_POSTBACK_URL='' # collab server hostname plus /conference-call/postback/ TWILIO_CONF_NUMBER=''  # number purchased from Twilio that initiates the calls

 ##Contributing